gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 #. discover characteristics
 #. initialize (register for internal status notifications)
 #. discover Open GoPro version
-#. connect via WiFi
+#. connect via WiFi (unless specified not to via argument)

-After the `GoPro` instance is successfully opened via either of the methods above, it's state can be checked via several properties.
+After the `WirelessGoPro` instance is successfully opened via either of the methods above, it's state can be checked via several properties.
 All of the following will return True:

 .. code-block:: python